zorael/kameloso/README.md

 Assuming a prefix of `!`, commands to test are: `!uptime`, `!start`, `!stop`, `!oneliner`, `!commands`, `!vote`/`!poll`, `!abortvote`/`!abortpoll`, `!admin`

-NOTE: a dot `.` prefix will not work on Twitch, as it conflicts with Twitch's own commands.
+Note: a dot `.` prefix will not work on Twitch, as it conflicts with Twitch's own commands.

 Again, refer to [the wiki](https://github.com/zorael/kameloso/wiki/Twitch).